OMAC (comics): Brother Eye

 When Maxwell Lord brainwashed Superman to kill Batman, Wonder Woman broke Lord's neck to free Superman from his control.
 Because Lord proffered this solution while held by her Lasso of Truth, Diana believed this was the only course of action possible; she was fiercely criticized from many quarters.

-Brother MK I, rechristening itself "Brother Eye", initiated the "KingIsDead" protocol.
-Specifically designed to be used in the event of Lord's death, it ordered all of the OMACs (all 1,373,462 of them) to attack and kill all the metahumans on Earth and destroy Checkmate.
-A group superhero effort stopped the attack, using an EMP blast as well as a "Shut Down" command given by Sasha Bordeaux, who had become a third-generation cyborg linked to Brother Eye, now designated Blacknight 1.
-These measures effectively freed the majority of the OMAC hosts from their nanotech forms and reduced the number of OMACs to roughly 200,000.
+Brother MK I, rechristening itself Brother Eye, initiated the "KingIsDead" protocol.
+Specifically designed to be used in the event of Lord's death, it ordered all of the OMACs (numbering more than one million) to attack and kill all the metahumans on Earth and destroy Checkmate.
+A group superhero effort stopped the attack, using an EMP blast as well as a "Shut Down" command given by Sasha Bordeaux, who had become a cyborg linked to Brother Eye.
+These measures frees the majority of the OMAC hosts from their nanotech forms and reduced the number of OMACs to roughly 200,000.

 Infinite Crisis

 Truth and Justice

 In response, the satellite broadcast footage of Wonder Woman executing Maxwell Lord, preceded by the word MURDER, to media outlets all over the world, destroying her reputation.
 After this, Brother Eye initiated the final protocol, "Truth and Justice", by having all the remaining OMACs invade and attack her homeland, Themyscira, to wipe out all of the Amazons.

-It was revealed that Alexander Luthor Jr. was the one who wrested control of Brother Eye away from Batman.
+It was revealed that Alexander Luthor Jr. wrested control of Brother Eye away from Batman.
 He used it to program his multiverse tuning fork and redirect its energy to where he needed it as part of his attempt to re-create Earth-Two, and in turn, a perfect Earth.
-Brother Eye continues to aid Alex Luthor by remapping out the multiverse and helping to guard the tuning fork with its OMACs, reasoning that it would eliminate the need for heroes like those who Batman had created it to monitor by aiding in the creation of a perfect Earth.
+Brother Eye continues to aid Alex by remapping out the multiverse and helping to guard the tuning fork with its OMACs, reasoning that it would eliminate the need for heroes like those who Batman had created it to monitor by aiding in the creation of a perfect Earth.